 To achieve optimal page length

-While there is no one-size-fits-all approach to CV writing, there are some industry standards worth paying attention to.
-In this case, it's the two-page CV rule.
+Whilst there is no one-size-fits-all approach to CV writing, there are some industry standards worth paying attention to.
+In this case, it's the two-page CV length rule.

-Therefore, we remove jobs that are older than a decade to slim down a CV so that it fits onto the standard two pages recruiters prefer.
+Therefore, remove jobs that are older than 10 to 15 years to slim down your CV so that it fits onto the standard two pages recruiters prefer.

 To mitigate age discrimination